spacetelescope/crds/docs/crds_users_guide/source/web_site_use.rst

 Marking a reference file as bad is a more precise technique which invalidates only that reference in every context that includes it.
 Warnings are issued related to the bad reference only when the reference is actually recommended by CRDS.

+By default,  recommendation or use of bad files is an error.
+The default behaviour can be overrideden,  allowing use of bad rules or references with a warning,  by

 Set Context